rc-kid/rckid/HARDWARE.md

 Headset detection is via a `100k` resistor to the `IOVDD` line to second ground terminal of the headphone jack.
 This will read high when headphones are not detected and will go to `0` when headphones are inserted as the ground will be connected to both terminals.
 The headset detection line is then fed to the audio codec for automatic speaker/headhone switching and to the RP2350 as well to determine the headphone status.

 > TODO verify the pull-up is ok - would this work for headsets with microphones as well?

+### Radio Reset

+As the audio codec's `GPIO1` can be used as a general purpose digital output, we use it as a radio reset line to save pins at the RP2350B.
+The line pulled up by default (no reset).

 ### FM Radio